 Need for Nursing Facility Services

-Whether individual have MI or MR is never enough by itself to warrant admission into a NF.
-The individual’s MI/MR must be severe enough to require NF level of care – whether alone, or, more commonly, in combination with complex medical needs.
-Admitting individuals for levels of MI/MR that do not rise to NF level of care would constitute a severe violation of the Supreme Court’s Olmstead decision and would place the state at great risk of being sanctioned by CMS or being sued by legal advocates – including the United States Department of Justice (DOJ), which is charged with enforcing Olmstead.
+Whether individuals have MI or ID is never enough by itself to warrant admission into a NF.
+The individual’s MI/ID must be severe enough to require NF level of care – whether alone, or, more commonly, in combination with complex medical needs.
+Admitting individuals for levels of MI/ID that do not rise to NF level of care would constitute a severe violation of the Supreme Court’s Olmstead decision and would place the state at great risk of being sanctioned by CMS or being sued by legal advocates – including the United States Department of Justice (DOJ), which is charged with enforcing Olmstead.

 Specialized Rehabilitative Services (SRS) and Specialized Services (SS)

 Level II PASRR must determine whether an individual requires specialized rehabilitative services (SRS), which are provided in the NF, under the NF’s ordinary per diem reimbursement.
-These services could include hiring additional staff or contractors, such as occupational therapists or qualified mental health/mental retardation professionals (QMHPs/QMRPs).
+These services could include hiring additional staff or contractors, such as occupational therapists or qualified mental health/intellectual disability professionals (QMHPs/QIDPs).

 Despite the similar-sounding name, specialized services (SS) are distinct from SRS.
 SS exceed the services ordinarily provided by the NF under its per diem rate.
 In some states, these services are provided in the NF or through off-site visits arranged by the NF (i.e., while the individual lives in the NF).
-In other states, SS are defined as intensive services that must be provided in another institutional setting, such as an inpatient psychiatric hospital or an intermediate care facility for the mentally retarded (ICF/MR).
+In other states, SS are defined as intensive services that must be provided in another institutional setting, such as an inpatient psychiatric hospital or an intermediate care facility for the intellectually disabled (ICF/ID).
 Federal regulations permit both arrangements.

 Level II Determinations